RAF Chilbolton

 Airfield Code Letters - CI

-RAF Chilbolton, not a name that springs to many a person's mind, mention Middle Wallop, Boscombe Down and maybe even Andover and you are more likely to get a flicker of recognition of the important role these airfields played in World War Two.
-Chilbolton is situated 91 metres high on a plateau in the heart of the Hampshire countryside and many who drive along the Roman road from Sutton Scotney to Stockbridge in Hampshire, will note the impressive radio telescope, few will realise that it is built next to part of the disused runway.
-Chilbolton played an important role during the war and went on to become one of the airfields from which the genesis of jet aviation was born, the site ended its days test flying some well known Vickers-Armstrong and Folland designs, which appeared in the post war era.
+Chilbolton is situated 91 metres high on a plateau in the heart of the Hampshire countryside.
+Many who drive along the Roman road from Sutton Scotney to Stockbridge in Hampshire will note the impressive radio telescope, but few will know that it is built on the disused runway.
+Chilbolton played its part during the war and later became one of the airfields from which the genesis of jet aviation was born.
+The site ended its day's test flying some well known Vickers-Armstrong and Folland designs, which appeared in the post-war era.

 The purpose of this article is to give a brief history of the airfield's operational flying days and an idea of what can now be seen in the present day.